No results found.

 Larry: Real science is discovery, Charles, it's not invention.
 The truths are there whether we find them or not.

-(After Charlie is surprised to find out his parents almost split up when he was a child)
+(Charlie is surprised that his parents almost split up when he didn't notice anything wrong.)

 Alan: Charlie, that's how parents argue in front of their children.
 They disguise big things as little things.